vEDW/vmware-download/README.md

 # vmware-download
 scripts to download VMware software using a linux system

-Makes use of vmd cli from : https://github.com/laidbackware/vmd
+Makes use of vcc cli from : https://github.com/vmware-labs/vmware-customer-connect-cli

 # how to use